pocpoc77/LLMTranslate/README.md

 ---

 ## 🛠️ Installation Guide
+### Release versions (GUI)
+No installation required! just download the latest version for your OS from [Releases](https://github.com/smahdink/LLMTranslate/releases), extract and run.
+* you can find the instructions down below.

+### The CLI version
   * The commands you see in this guide can be executed inside a **Terminal** regardless of the OS (Linux, Windows, MacOS).
 But you need Python3 and pip installed beforehand.

 1.  **Clone the repository:**